Mitomycin and fluorouracil (5FU) with radiotherapy

 Sometimes a reaction can happen a few hours after treatment.
 If you get any signs or feel unwell after you get home, contact the hospital straight away.

 The drug leaks outside the vein

 If this happens it can damage the tissue around the vein.
 This is called extravasation.
 Extravasation is not common but if it happens it is important that it is dealt with quickly.
 Tell your nurse straight away if you have any stinging, pain, redness or swelling around the vein or if it feels uncomfortable around where the drip goes in.

 If you get any of these symptoms after you get home, contact the doctor or nurse straight away on the number they gave you.

 After the mitomycin, you have 5FU.
 This is usually given through a small pump, which the nurse connects to your central or PICC line.
 You wear the pump on your belt or carry it in a bag.
 It gives the drug slowly over 4 to 5 days.

 Your chemotherapy nurse will explain how to look after the pump.
 They will also explain what to do if there is a problem.

-If you have a cannula, you stay in hospital while you have 5FU through a drip over 4 to 5 days.
+Some people may stay in hospital and have 5FU through a drip over 4 to 5 days.

-After the 5FU is started, you go to the radiotherapy department to have your first radiotherapy treatment.
-Often you can have radiotherapy in the same hospital and on the same day as you have chemotherapy.
+After the 5FU is started, you have your first radiotherapy treatment.
+Often, you can have radiotherapy in the same hospital and on the same day as you have chemotherapy.
 But you may need to have chemotherapy at one hospital, then go to a different hospital the next day to have radiotherapy.